vbarbarosh/jjoe/README.md

 ## How it works

-`bin/run` takes from `stdout` a stream of JSON objects (first line should contain expected number of objects or be empty).
-Parses each object and updates database.
+`bin/run` takes from `stdout` a stream of JSON objects (first line should contain expected number of objects or be empty), parses each object and updates database.

 Each object should consist of just two properties: `uid` and `value`.
 Objects